gratiachristi95/idrivebackup/README.md

 - **Replace `yourusername` with your actual GitHub username.**
 - **Ensure that the Dockerfile and docker-compose.yml are correctly configured to include the IDrive CLI and any necessary environment variables.**
 - **Consider adding a LICENSE file to the repository if it doesn't already exist.**

-This README.md provides a comprehensive overview of the repository, setup instructions, and usage examples, making it easier for users to get started with the IDrive backup solution using Docker.